Why more and more people are looking for small modern farmhouse plans?

 * Sources for the plans are at the bottom of the post

-1. Small Farmhouse Plan
+1. Super Small Modern Farmhouse Plan

-This small cottage farmhouse has one of the simplest and logical plans.
+This mini farmhouse has one of the simplest and logical plans.
 It is designed to be a farmhouse-style cottage for a weekend get-a-ways but also can be a permanent living solution for a family of one or two.
 It has everything you’d need, including a wood-burning fireplace that can be converted to natural gas by request and a nostalgic front porch.

 The kitchen has space for all the appliances but the main attraction of this modern farmhouse plan are two (!) very spacious porches: front porch and rear porch.
 Imagine yourself cooking on the back porch and having romantic dinners in the screened area!

-This is definitely one of the best single story small farmhouse plans as it allows you to enjoy your simple house and outdoors to the fullest without spending a fortune!
+This is definitely one of the best single story small modern farmhouse plans as it allows you to enjoy your simple house and outdoors to the fullest without spending a fortune!
 Perfect for tiny homes enthusiasts on a tight budget!

 If you really care about your cars or are simply looking for an economical 2-story small farmhouse plan, this simple carriage farmhouse plan is one to consider.
 With a very small footprint, similar to tiny homes, you have your living space upstairs and your shop or studio can be on the ground floor if you want to convert your garage into woodshop or an art studio.